History of rail transport in Ireland: Current and future projects

 Some call for the expansion of the rail network in the Republic.
 The route from Limerick to Waterford is due to have a realistic service for the first time in decades.
-Nevertheless, this is the only non-Dublin InterCity route in existence.
 A railway right of way exists from Limerick, up through the west, to Sligo.
 This has been titled the Western Railway Corridor (WRC) and some see it as a possible counterbalance to investment in Dublin.
 Phase 1 is complete with the line from Ennis to Athenry open since March 2010.
 Phases 2 and 3, from Athenry to Tuam, with an extension from Tuam to Claremorris to link up with the Westport/Ballina line to Dublin, are deferred indefinitely.
-Future proposals would see the line extended to Sligo, where it would also link with Ireland West Airport Knock.
+Future proposals would see the line extended to Sligo, where it would also link with Ireland West Airport.

+In 2024, a study titled the All-Island Strategic Rail Review was published which recommended a number of changes to the current network; among these was electrification on the main InterCity routes, along with the restoration of the Lisburn–Antrim line, Dublin–Navan railway line, Limerick–Foynes railway line, South Wexford Railway, Athenry–Claremorris line, Athlone–Mullingar line, Limavady Railway, Derry Road and Mullingar–Portadown line, as well as several new lines.
+It also recommended developing freight service and connectivity with airports and completing the DART Underground project.

+Considering that there are significant cost-savings when double-tracking, electrification, track geometry and track formation improvements are done at once, and the fact that the oldest of the InterCity rail fleet won't even be 30 years old by 2035, it is unlikely that any whole InterCity line will see the start of electrification and double-tracking before 2030.

+As of 2022, the cost of a single InterCity railcar was €3.7 million including maintenance.
+There are plans to hybridise the 22000 fleet with battery powerpacks and replacement gearboxes - that will lead to cleaner emissions, reduced noise and 0 to 160km/h up to 60 seconds quicker than today.
+With stop-heavy InterCity services like Sligo, this could result in a reduction of up to 14 minutes per journey on some InterCity routes.